 13 miles from Hon Ong

 Anchor in 12 metres on a sandy bottom close to the massive sand dune.
-Ashore you will find a small fishing and farming community.
+Ashore you’ll find a small fishing and farming community.
 For a great view of the coastline north of the sailing area, scale to the top of the dune; take some water with you.

 14 miles from Hon Ong